UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 </center>

 Notes:

+🙌  **Practice**

-Clicking the plus sign (+) moves the file from the `Untracked` heading to the `Staged` heading, so that Git knows you want a snapshot of its current state as a commit (see image).
+Clicking the plus sign (`+`) moves the file from the `Untracked` heading to the `Staged` heading, so that Git knows you want a snapshot of its current state as a commit (see image).
 Now you are ready to `commit` the changes.
 When committing it is important to include a (clear and helpful!) message about what was changed so that your collaborators (and future you) know what happened in this commit, something we will learn more about in the next slide deck.

 Note that you will also see an `eda-checkpoint.ipynb` file under the `Untracked` heading in the side panel.
 This is a temporary “checkpoint file” created by Jupyter when you work on `eda.ipynb`.
-You generally do not want to add auto-generated files like this one to Git repositories; only add the files you directly create and edit.
+You generally do not want to
+add auto-generated files like this one to Git repositories;
+only add the files you directly create and edit.

 ---

-## JupyterLab terminal: Specifying files to commit
+## Specifying files to commit (Terminal)

 To check the status of the files using the terminal (`Untracked` / `Changed` / `Staged`) you can use the command `git status`.